headforwards-spd/headforwards-website/src/pages/info-pages/new-product-development.md

           \r

-          A Product Owner works closely with client to translate their strategy into a roadmap and prioritised backlog items.
-A Product Manager is able to explore the product strategy, value proposition and customer testing as well as clarifying risks and assumptions. "
+          A Product Owner works closely with a client to translate their strategy into a roadmap and prioritised backlog items, based on business value.
+A Product Manager is also able to explore the product strategy, value proposition and customer testing as well as clarifying risks and assumptions. "
       - type: quote-component
         quote: With tightly-crafted teams for every client, everyone builds strong relationships with each other.
 It makes the challenges easier to overcome, and the successes even bigger.
         jobTitle: Client Account Manager
         name: Dave Longman
+      - type: markdown-component
+        text: "Once the core team is up and running, Headforwards’ structure allows for other skills and experience to be brought in to support and augment the project if required.
+This might simply be extra capacity or for a specialist task, such as UX design. \r

+          \r\r

+          The delivery framework, from project initiation and planning through to closure, will be created bespoke for the team. "
     title: Overview
   - type: images-component
     imageOne: /uploads/dsc08477.jpg